- Comprehensive Primary Care Plus (CPC+)

 At QualChoice, our goal is to make health insurance simple.
 To do that, we’re helping PCPs make healthcare better.
 We’re working with healthcare providers, other insurance firms and state and federal groups to help PCPs move from volume-based care to value-based care.

-With value-based care, provider payments are partially based on the quality and efficiency of the care.
+In this model, provider payments are partially based on the quality and efficiency of the care.
 Providers are rewarded for working together, for providing the right care and for achieving positive outcomes.
-QualChoice participates in these value-based care programs:

-Comprehensive Primary Care Plus (CPC+) is a five-year, multi-payer model that builds on the original CPC initiative (CPC Classic) to improve primary care.
+Comprehensive Primary Care Plus (CPC+) is a five-year, multi-payer model to improve primary care.
 Participating primary care practices receive additional payment outside of the fee-for-service, including population-based care management fees for better coordination of patient care and the opportunity for performance-based incentives.

 Review the CPC+ Participating Provider Training deck for an overview of the program.

 - What are the benefits of CPC+?
 CPC Classic achieved gross savings and was nearly cost neutral, with positive quality results in its first year.
 These findings came earlier than expected in a model involving significant changes in the delivery of primary care.
-CPC+ looks to build on these results by offering two tracks with different payment options to better accommodate the diverse needs of primary care practices.
+CPC+ looks to build on these results.

-- What is the purpose of these programs?
-The CPC+ and PCMH programs were designed to test improved payment and service delivery models, to achieve better care for patients, smarter spending and healthier communities.
+- What is the purpose of this program?
+The CPC+ program was designed to test improved payment and service delivery models, to achieve better care for patients, smarter spending and healthier communities.
 Payment redesign offers greater cash flow and flexibility for primary care practices to deliver high-quality, whole-person, patient-centered care while lowering the use of unnecessary services that drive total costs of care.

 - How are primary care practices encouraged and rewarded for their accountability for patient experience, clinical quality and utilization?
-We pay a performance-based incentive retrospectively if they meet annual performance thresholds.
+Providers are paid a performance-based incentive retrospectively if they meet annual performance thresholds.

 - Which payers are participating?